Creating a budget is one of the most fundamental things you can do to take control of your money, but it’s not always easy to know where to start.

-In fact, there are many different types of budgeting styles and the best one for you boils down to your money management skills and preferences.
-To help you get started making a budget and find the right method for you, take a look at 4 top budgeting styles.
+In fact, there are many different types of budgeting styles and the best one for you boils down to your money management skills and preferences, as well as your finance goals.
+To help you get started

 Managing your money isn’t always easy, especially if you’re new to the game.
-So, if you’re looking for a simple way to get going, you might want to try the 50/30/20 budget.
+So, if you’re looking for a simple budget model, you might want to try the 50/30/20 budget.
 This money management tool breaks down your monthly spending into three categories:

 - Necessities: Should make up 50 percent of your take-home pay.